apache/arrow-adbc/python/adbc_driver_postgresql/README.md

 ## Building

-Dependencies: a build of the libpq driver.
+Dependencies: a build of the PostgreSQL driver.

-Set the environment variable `ADBC_POSTGRES_LIBRARY` to the path to `libadbc_driver_postgres.{dll,dylib,so}` before running `pip install`.
+Set the environment variable `ADBC_POSTGRESQL_LIBRARY` to the path to `libadbc_driver_postgresql.{dll,dylib,so}` before running `pip install`.

 See [CONTRIBUTING.md](../../CONTRIBUTING.md) for details on the general build process.

 ## Testing

-A running instance of Postgres is required.
+A running instance of PostgreSQL is required.
 For example, using Docker:

 ```shell
 $ docker run -it --rm \